rust-lang/rfcs/text/3127-trim-paths.md

 release builds.
 It has, over the past 4 years, gained a decent amount of popular support.
 The remapping rule proposed here is very simple to implement.

-Path to sysroot crates are specially handled by `rustc`.
+Paths to sysroot crates are specially handled by `rustc`.
 Due to this, the behaviour we currently have is that all such paths are virtualised.
 Although good for privacy and reproducibility, some people find it a hindrance for debugging: https://github.com/rust-lang/rust/issues/85463.
 Hence the user should be given control on if they want the virtual or local path.